SouthForkResearch/Maintenance-and-Management/content/SyncDatatoAWS.md

 			<li>Select either <strong>champdata</strong> or <strong>aemdata</strong></li>
 			<li>Select the <strong>QA</strong> folder and you will see a list of years.</li>
 			<li>The data from here is the same as your local storage (Year/Watershed/SiteID/VisitID/</li>
-			<li>Once you in the visit id folder you will see the results folders.</li>
+			<li>Once you in the visit id folder you will see the results folders.
 				<ol type = "i">
 					<li>In the <strong>RBT</strong> folder the outputs from the RBT run should be present.</li>
 						<ul>